dotnet-foundation/content/.github/ISSUE_TEMPLATE/content-amplification-request.md

 **Channel requested**
 Facebook, Twitter
 Note:
-To request content for the Newsletter please see the [Newsletter repo](https://github.com/dotnet-foundation/newsletter) To request technical content and presentations see the [dotnet-presentations repo](https://github.com/dotnet-presentations)
+To request content for the Newsletter please submit a PR to [this markdown page](https://github.com/dotnet-foundation/website/blob/master/input/blog/posts/_current-newsletter-draft.md)
+To request technical content and presentations see the [dotnet-presentations repo](https://github.com/dotnet-presentations)

 **Additional context**